<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 Use Cases:

-• Static Content acceleration (videos, images, software, games, updates, streaming, HLS, m3u8, audio, docs, archives, fonts, large files)
+• Static content acceleration (video, images, software, games, updates, HLS, m3u8, audio, docs, archives, fonts, large files)

 Pros: